UN says part of Somalia will reach famine later this year

 Associated Press

-U.N. humanitarian chief Martin Griffiths told reporters that he was “shocked to my core these past few days” on a visit to Somalia in which he witnessed starving babies too weak to cry.
+U.N. humanitarian chief Martin Griffiths told reporters he was “shocked to my core these past few days” on a visit to Somalia in which he saw starving babies too weak to cry.
+More than 850,000 people are in the affected areas, with tens of thousands more arriving in the months to come, according to U.N. experts.

 Famine is the extreme lack of food and a significant death rate from outright starvation or malnutrition combined with diseases like cholera.
 A declaration means data shows more than a fifth of households have extreme food gaps, more than 30% of children are acutely malnourished and over two people out of 10,000 are dying every day.